 Targeted research

-If you fully understand your current setup, you can target your solution research to find the right approach for your business.
-After all, a hardware refresh won’t do much if your software needs overhauling, and vice versa.
+If you fully understand your current infrastructure, you can target your solution research to find the right approach for your business.
+After all, a software update won’t do much good if your hardware estate cannot accommodate the upgraded versions, and vice versa.
+That’s why visibility is so important for any IT transformation project.
 When you know what you have across the IT estate, it’s easy for the IT team to prioritize the actions to take, such as where they should upgrade legacy hardware or software, ensure the right match between hardware and new software versions, or install software patches.

 Using hard, business-based metrics